bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 That article is named [Better Clojure Formatting](https://tonsky.me/blog/clojurefmt/), which admittedly is catchy and made me consider naming my response to it "The Best Clojure Formatting" or "Superb Clojure Formatting", but I've opted for a more modest title in the end.

+## Prologue: The Purpose of Formatting

+Have you ever thought why formatting (layout) is important at all?
+Not just in code, but in any text in general.[^1]

+The answer to this question is quite simple - proper formatting can enhance a lot the readability of any text.
+And here's also the crux of it - computers don't really care about readability.
+As long as some code is syntactically correct any compiler or interpreter would be happy to compile or run it.

+For us humans, however, formatting can be very helpful or extremely confusing.
+As far as I'm concerned any formatting that makes some code easier to read and comprehend is good formatting.

+## Introducing Semantic Formatting

 Before I go into my arguments let's briefly contrast semantic and fixed indentation with a couple of examples.

 ``` clojure